Murders of Larry Peyton and Beverly Allan: Larry Peyton

-On the evening of November 27, 1960, Peyton's Ford coupe was discovered parked on a remote lovers' lane in Forest Park, Portland, Oregon, northwest of Portland, with his body inside.
+On the evening of November 27, 1960, Peyton's 1949 Ford Coupe was discovered parked on a remote lovers' lane in Forest Park, northwest of Portland, with his body inside.
 He had been stabbed a total of 23 times with a 4 in blade, and had also suffered a severe skull fracture.
 Mud was found on Peyton's clothing, suggesting he had been outside the car at some point during the attack.

 Federal Bureau of Investigation (FBI) agents assisted in the search efforts and collection of evidence at the crime scene.
 Allan was absent from the scene, though her coat and purse, containing US$11, had been left in the car.
-A pair of crushed women's glasses and a broken women's necklace were also found inside, as well as a portion of a fingernail.
+A pair of crushed women's glasses and a broken women's necklace were also found inside, and a portion of a fingernail.
 A knife was found lying on the hood of the car, and Peyton's penknife was on the ground outside.
 A single bullet hole was discovered in the car's windshield, but it was determined that the gun had been fired from inside the car.
 Blood evidence was found both inside and outside the vehicle, but no gun was found at the scene.
-The keys to the car were located in brush nearby.
+The car keys were found in brush nearby.